Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: System Model

-Like \cite{HeZ2023JSAC,ChuJ2023TVT}, since the radar host generally has a strong signal separation capability, and a variety of methods can be used for filtering.
-Then, $E$ is assumeded that can completely separate the signal and eliminate the noise.
-When there are $K$ targets, the echo received by the radar is expressed as
+where ${\mathbf w} \in \mathbb{C}^{N_t\times 1}$ is the transmit beamforming to be designed and ${s}$ denotes the symbols with unit power.
+The echo received by the radar is expressed as\footnote{ { Like \cite{HeZ2023JSAC, ChuJ2023TVT}, since the radar host generally has a strong signal separation capability, and a variety of methods can be used for filtering, $E$ is assumed to perfectly separate the signal (the echo from $S$) from the interference (the echo from $D$).
+It should be noted that this is called the worst-case scenario for PLS \cite{LeiH2020TCOM} but is the best-case scenario for PE since this assumption overestimates the eavesdropper's decode-ability in many scenarios. } }